pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

 Solidity's more complex datatypes can't be passed through external contract function calls.
-This is the difference between the  and the *Solidity Language Interface*- the former is at an EVM level and can only understand basic memory types, the latter is at a language level and can understand the more complex structures and conveniences Solidity provides over the raw assembly instructions and type interpretations.
+This is the difference between the *Application Binary Interface* and *Solidity*'s language interface- the former is at a CPU level and can only understand basic memory types, the latter is at a language level and can understand the more complex structures and conveniences Solidity provides over the raw assembly instructions and type interpretations.

 - Internal contract methods and methods of superclasses: All Solidity datatypes allowed, accessed directly
 - Other contract methods: Only ABI datatypes allowed, accessed via `call` and `delegatecall`